 The 7,978-square-foot “House No. 16” in the development sold on Monday for just HK$721.88 million, or about $92 million.
 That works out to HK$90,484 per square foot, or 7.4 percent less than the HK$97,695 per square foot paid for its nearly identical neighbor, the 7,984-square-foot “House No. 17,” which sold for HK$780 million in April.

 The HK$58.12 million ($7.42 million) price difference represents almost the exact same amount American singer Britney Spears paid for a 13,265-square-foot Italianate Villa (with three-hole golf course, tennis court and swimming pool on 21 acres, or 8.5 hectares) in Thousand Oaks, California, in 2015.

-Mount Nicholson’s House No. 16 also has a private swimming pool, in addition to a 5,163-square-foot garden, although the nearest golf course, in Deep Water Bay, is about six kilometres away.
+Mount Nicholson’s House No. 16 in the Jardine’s Lookout area also has a private swimming pool, in addition to a 5,163-square-foot garden, although the nearest golf course, in Deep Water Bay, is about six kilometres away.

 Price Drop in Line With HK Market

 Although the HK$58.12 million price haircut may seem steep, it was in line with the average percentile drop Hong Kong housing prices have seen over the last six months.

 The Hong Kong Rating and Valuation Department’s most recent statistics show that overall home prices have decreased about 7.2 percent since hitting a peak in July.
 Average home prices for Hong Kong Island’s largest homes, which the department puts at above 160 square metres, or 1,722 square feet, are down about 6 percent from July, according to the department’s price index.
 But those numbers barely make a dent in the estimated 430 percent increase in Hong Kong’s private home prices since 2003.